 The chef behind Michelin three-star SingleThread in Sonoma harkens back to memories of France for his favorite side.
 “We love Pommes Aligot which is a decadent mash potato that I used to make when I worked for Michel Bras,” Connaughton says.
 “This is a favorite dish of his region and uses the local Laguiole cheese to create this gooey and chewy texture.
 You use two spoons to twirl it at the table and slide it onto the plate.
 This year our older daughter Chloe is taking it on for the first time and has been practicing the week leading up to Thanksgiving!”

 Leah Cohen, Garlic Fried Rice

-Recently, the chef behind Pig & Khao on New York’s Lower East Side and Piggyback Bar near Chelsea joined Robb Report Culinary School to fry up a whole red snapper from her new cookbook Lemongrass and Lime.
+Back in the early days of the pandemic, the chef behind Pig & Khao on New York’s Lower East Side and Piggyback Bar near Chelsea joined Robb Report Culinary School to fry up a whole red snapper from her cookbook Lemongrass and Lime.
 Inside that book is also a recipe for her garlic fried rice that Cohen has been making for Thanksgiving as long as she can remember.
 “It’s just day-old jasmine rice, shrimp paste, tons of garlic and salt—and my mom likes to add scallions,” Cohen says.
 “It’s extremely easy and delicious.”